 Some immigrants hesitate to speak in public because they feel they are not yet fluent in English.
 This is understandable.
 Especially if you are presenting an idea to decision makers.
 And some just did not grow up with opportunities to speak in front of an audience.

 American school systems have more opportunities to nurture this skill.
 When children are in kindergarten, they have Show and Tell.
 They bring an interesting object to class and talk about it to their classmates.
 But many educational systems around the world do not do this.

-In this article, I’ll share some tips that have helped both my American students and immigrant clients.
+The tips I’ll share in this article have helped both my American students and immigrant clients.

 I just told you a story.
 Now you have a picture of what we did in preparing her.

 Long ago, a lecturer shared this lesson with me.
 He said, “We remember stories.
 A short story will drive your point home.
 Even if your audience forget some of your presentation a month from now, they will remember the story.
 And the point of your story.”

 #2.
 Your audience wants to enjoy their time with you

 Can you think of a time when you wish you weren’t in the audience?

 I attended an event where a foreign official was making a speech.
 Because he was not confident with his English, he read the entire speech.
 And he never looked at the audience while he was reading.
 The speech went on and on.
 Finally it was over, and I felt a sense of relief among the audience.
 Relief that the speech was over.